jonathanmorgan/reddit_collect/README.md

 - add ability to update existing posts, comments, not just ignore if already present.
 - add ability to pull in information on subreddits, users.
 - improve rate-limited code so we can have multiple scrapers going at once, coordinated by central traffic cop (re-usable for other projects, as well).

-### deal with 4-byte unicode characters.

-- implement method to detect 4-byte unicode characters.
-- integrate it into testing for current database configuration.
-- backup database as it stands now.
-- convert everything in database to utf8mb4 and utf8mb4_unicode_ci.
-- make calls to safe_string default to 'utf-8', not 'ascii'.
-- collect, see if things break.

 ## Questions